The Rise of the Machines

 IBM developed a set of machines to punch new card decks from information read from cards loaded into the input hoppers.

 A Reproducing Punch copied data from input cards onto new cards.
 Input columns could be selected and copied to different columns of the new cards.
-A Gang Punch did much the same except could punch a series of cards based on data from one card.
+A machine called a Gang Punch did much the same except could punch a series (a “gang”) of cards based on data from one card.
 Summary Punch machines could total numbers from the input cards and punch new cards complete with the calculated totals.

 IBM’s Mark Sensing Punching machine is an example of the level of sophistication of some of early data processing advancements.
 In 1937, IBM pioneered a new type of card where pencil marks could be used to prepare data.
 The IBM 805 was used to convert pencil marks on specially printed 80-column cards into holes which could then be used just like any other punched card.
 Utility companies adopted these for meter reading.